-David A. Bowers, age 76, has served as our president and chief executive officer since 2002, our vice chairman of the board since 2000 and on our board of directors since 1993.
+David A. Bowers, age 77, has served as our vice chairman of the board and chief executive officer since August 2014, as our vice chairman of the board, president and chief executive officer from 2002 to August 2014 and as our vice chairman of the board and president from 2001 to 2002.
+He has served on our board of directors since 1993.
 Mr. Bowers has been employed by us or our predecessors since 1960 in various sales, marketing and executive positions, having been named president of our security products and related businesses in 1979.
 Mr. Bowers is trustee emeritus and former chairman of the board of Monmouth College, Monmouth, Illinois.

-Mr. Bowers has over 53 years of experience serving CompX, in which he developed general management, senior executive, corporate governance, finance and financial accounting oversight experience.
+Mr. Bowers has over 54 years of experience serving CompX, in which he developed general management, senior executive, corporate governance, finance and financial accounting oversight experience.

-Norman S. Edelcup, age 78, has served on our board of directors since 2006.
-Since 2003, he has served as mayor of Sunny Isles Beach, Florida.
+Norman S. Edelcup, age 79, has served on our board of directors since 2006.
+He has served as the chairman of the Sunny Isles Beach Foundation, Inc. since January 2015.
+From 2003 to 2014, he served as mayor of Sunny Isles Beach, Florida.
 Since 1987, he also has served as a trustee for the Baron Funds, a mutual fund group, and since 2007 as a director of Marquis Bank located in Coral Gables, Florida.
 From 2001 to 2004, Mr. Edelcup served as senior vice president of Florida Savings Bancorp.
 He served as senior vice president of Item Processing of America, Inc., a processing service bureau, from 1999 to 2000 and as chairman of the board from 1989 to 1998.
 Mr. Edelcup is a certified public accountant and served as senior vice president and chief financial officer of Avatar Holdings, Inc. (formerly GAC Corporation), a real estate development firm, from 1976 to 1983; vice chairman of the board, senior vice president and chief financial officer of Keller Industries, Inc., a building products manufacturer, from 1968 to 1976; and as a senior accountant with Arthur Andersen & Co., a public accounting firm, from 1958 to 1962.
 He has served as a director of Valhi or certain of its predecessors' boards of directors since 1975 and is chairman of its audit committee and management development and compensation committee.
 Mr. Edelcup is chairman of our audit committee and a member of our management development and compensation committee.

-Mr. Edelcup has over seven years of experience on our board of directors and audit committee and four years of experience on our management development and compensation committee.
-He also has senior executive, operating, corporate governance, finance and financial accounting experience as the mayor of a city for which he currently serves and from other publicly and privately held entities for which he currently serves or formerly served.
+Mr. Edelcup has over eight years of experience on our board of directors and audit committee and five years of experience on our management development and compensation committee.
+He also has senior executive, operating, corporate governance, finance and financial accounting experience as the mayor of a city and from other publicly and privately held entities for which he currently serves or formerly served.

-Loretta J. Feehan, age 58, has served as a director of us, Kronos Worldwide, NL and Valhi since February 2014.
+Loretta J. Feehan, age 59, has served as a director of us, Kronos Worldwide, NL and Valhi since 2014.
 She is a certified public accountant who consults on financial and tax matters.
 She served as a tax partner with Deloitte and Touche LLP in the Denver office until 1992 primarily serving corporate clients.
 She now has her own consulting practice serving a variety of businesses and individual clients.
 Ms. Feehan also teaches continuing education courses to tax practitioners around the country and to tax professionals for Deloitte Services LP in India.
-Ms. Feehan has been a financial advisor to Serena Simmons Connelly and Lisa K. Simmons since prior to 2009.
+Ms. Feehan has been a financial advisor to Serena Simmons Connelly and Lisa K. Simmons since prior to 2010.

-Ms. Feehan has over 36 years of financial and tax accounting and auditing experience, certain years of which were as a partner of one the largest international accounting firms.
+Ms. Feehan has over one year of experience on our board of directors and over 37 years of financial and tax accounting and auditing experience, certain years of which were as a partner of one the largest international accounting firms.